by ADMIN on SEPTEMBER 23, 2011

-There are three responses I get when I tell people that I’m a Registered Dietitian:
+There are three responses I get when I tell people that I’m a Registered Dietitian Nutritionist:

-And I’ve had 7 years of training to allow me to provide guidance and recommendations.
+I’ve had almost 20 years of training to allow me to provide nutrition guidance and recommendations.

-Plus I’m required to maintain my license with continuing education for both the American Dietetic Association AND the Massachusetts Dietetic Association.
-I have to take a test every 5 years to maintain my certification as a board Certified Specialist in Sports Dietetics.
+Plus, I’m required to maintain my license with continuing education through the credentialing body Commission on Dietetic Registration.
+I also have to take a test every 5 years to maintain my certification as a board Certified Specialist in Sports Dietetics.

 All of this makes me – and all other Registered Dietitians – the most qualified people to go to with specific questions on: